Rahulchandnani1/landingpage/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Steps to interact:
+1 The site is responsive for more than 1000px.
+2 Coming soon button at top will show message on click.

 ### `npm test`